HadrienG2/subwoofer/book/src/user-guide/suggestions.md

      [`pstate-frequency`](https://github.com/pyamsoft/pstate-frequency).
 For
      other CPUs, see [this page of the Arch wiki](https://wiki.archlinux.org/title/CPU_frequency_scaling#Scaling_drivers).
-   * Note that setting up your CPU like this is a nontrivial tradeoff that you should consider carefully:
+   * Note that setting up your CPU like this is a nontrivial tradeoff:
      - As a major benefit, it makes your benchmark output more accurate and reproducible.
      - As a minor benefit, it lets you convert criterion's time-based